-Authorizing Official - responsible for operating an information system authorized pursuant to AHS Policy 5.08 at an acceptable level of risk to agency operations (including mission, functions, image, or reputation), agency assets, or individual's data.
+Authorizing Official - Responsible for operating an information system authorized pursuant to AHS Policy 5.08 at an acceptable level of risk to agency operations (including mission, functions, image, or reputation), agency assets, or individual's data.

-AHS Information Security Director - responsible for:
+AHS Information Security Director - Responsible for:

-- creating procedures and standards to meet the requirements established in this policy. - reporting all matters pertaining to the AHS's compliance with this policy to the CISO and the Authorizing Official; and - ensuring that this policy is reviewed and updated (if necessary) at least annually.
+- Creating procedures and standards to meet the requirements established in this policy. - Reporting all matters pertaining to the AHS's compliance with this policy to the CISO and the Authorizing Official; and - Ensuring that this policy is reviewed at least annually and updated if necessary.